Annotald/annotald/README.md

 This summer, we will be working on a stable version of Annotald to release.
 The projected release date is Sep.
 1, 2012.

+## Annotald Dependencies

+Annotald depends on the following software packages to function:
+* Python 2
+* The Natural language Toolkit ([NLTK][nltk])
+* The Google Chrome browser (or the non-Google branded Chromium version)

 ## Using Annotald

 Annotald currently has very little documentation.
 This is one of the